Japan residency

 Exhibition, ‘Finding a Way Through Drawing’, Studio Kura

-To continue the practice-based component of my research, I explored several Japanese themes that could be incorporated into my drawing explorations.
-I researched the Ukiyo-e genre or ‘Floating World’ period of the 17th, 18th and 19th centuries known for its early woodblock printing developments and influences on reproduction techniques and the graphic design industry in the West.
-This genre also gave birth to the popular storytelling style, Manga, which resonates with many of our students interested in illustration.
+I explored the image making and storytelling themes common during the Ukiyo-e genre or ‘Floating World’ period of the 17th, 18th and 19th centuries.
+This period is known for its early woodblock printing developments and influences on reproduction techniques and the graphic design industry in the West.
+This genre also gave birth to the popular storytelling style, Manga.

-For my exhibition, I chose to concentrate on another favourite ‘Floating World’ theme; ‘Beauty Looking Back’, which was explored by Hishikawa in his iconic image of the same name.
-This body of work was exhibited on completion of my AiR at Studio Kura.
-In this exhibition, titled ‘Finding a Way Through Drawing’.
-For this exhibition, I provided Japanese translations of my aims and descriptions of each work to engage fully with local artists, teachers, tourists and the local community.
+For my exhibition, I chose to concentrate on the ‘Floating World’ theme; ‘Beauty Looking Back’, which was explored by Hishikawa in his iconic image of the same name.
+My body of work was titled ‘Finding a Way Through Drawing’ and exhibited at Studio Kura.
+I provided Japanese translations of my aims and descriptions of each work to fully engage with the local artists, teachers, community and some tourists.

 Drawing explorations included;